What Are Pallets And Their Benefits In Packaging?

 2. Palletisation helps mechanise the storage and transportation processes, reducing the need for labour.
 As a result, manual handling and its issues are greatly diminished.

-3. Products sensitive to temperature are better protected – Perishable goods being held in warehouses without temperature control have a lower risk of spoiling when stored on pallets.
+3. Products sensitive to temperature are better protected – Perishable goods held in warehouses without temperature control have a lower risk of spoiling when stored on pallets.

-5. Workers are safer – With less labour being engaged, there is a reduced risk of worker injuries.
+5. Workers are safer with less labour being engaged and a reduced risk of worker injuries.
 This will prevent items from falling on workers or abrasive damage from sharp edges.

 6. Stacking pallets can be better planned before shipment or even while being transported because practically all pallets have predefined sizes set forth by established criteria.